 - Now, stand up and perform Nauli Kriya (complete kriya consisting of Dakshina, Vama, and Madhyama).
 Beginners may perform Agnisar Kriya instead of Nauli Kriya.

-- Afterwards, take out cloth slowly and make it fall into the bowl.
+- Afterward, take out the cloth slowly and make it fall into the bowl.
 In any case, don’t keep the cloth inside the stomach for more than fifteen minutes.

-- Wash the cloth, sterlize and keep it in a dry place for further use.
+- Wash the cloth, sterilize and keep it in a dry place for further use.

 Vastra Dhauti Benefits

-- The mucus from chest will be removed.
+- The mucus from the chest will be removed.